Racial disparities prompt calls to repeal King County’s bicycle helmet law

 Data shows disparities

 The King County Board of Health established the helmet law in 1993, which was updated to include Seattle in 2003.
 If King County repeals its law, Seattle’s mandate also goes away.
-(Cities such as Kent, Spokane and Renton implemented their own local laws.)
+(Cities such as Kent and Renton implemented their own local laws.)

 Officers use discretion in whether to issue a citation or a warning to violators, said Detective Valerie Carson with the Seattle Police Department.
 The number of helmet citations in Seattle has declined dramatically in recent years, according to the analysis of Municipal Court data, with only 29 issued in 2019.